 Pour your lemon-chili-garlic-olive oil juice over the florets, spooning it a few extra times over the cauliflower.

 Note the sliced stalk.
 It's also perfect at this stage for your easy soup recipe.
 Try a bit of curry to butter it up.
 And definitely don't margarine it up!
-Hydrogenated foods - avoid them at all costs if you want a healthy nervous system, important not just for the chiropractor.
-You too.
+Hydrogenated foods are to be avoided at all costs if you want a healthy nervous system, important not just for the chiropractor; you too.